LucasFM-EE/PBLE02_firmware/README.md

 ![fsm](https://user-images.githubusercontent.com/130314603/235377411-003ca25a-0612-4dbf-a3c2-0f0da7dacf81.jpeg)

 As you can see, the finit state machine has 8 states.
 The transition between states is controlled by the keyboard, using 3 keys: enter, right and left.

+**Additional information:** The time state is part of the FSM, but I couldn't implement the timer attatched to this state.
+I'm still working on it.